chaberfeld/justCostUs/README.md

 # JustCost.Us
 I created this website for the A100 program, New Haven/Winter Cohort 2015.
-It allows people to enter prices for common goods & services, then lets other folks scan the database using any search word for what others have paid for same item.
+It allows people to enter prices paid (or discovered) for common goods & services, then lets other folks scan the database using any search word for what others have paid for same item.
 Features 16 preset categories of products/services, and it uses a Google Geolocation API for (1) search results filtering